koto-moya/miniMNIST/notes.md

 Training on a batch size of 16, lr = 0.01 for 200 epochs produced ~20% training accuracy.
 It took about 20 mins projecting this out I expect this hyper param set to get to 90% 1.5 hours if it ever gets there.

+I went back to the white board and realized that my intuitions of how the NN architecture worked was incorrect.
+So now I am going to play around with each level of the module to get a feeling for how it actually works.
+Honestly, I've realized that I don't really know how to extend from a neuron to a layer to a model.
+Like I don't even know what a neuron really is, I think I've been assuming a neuron is what would actually be considered a layer.

+I get it!
+A neuron is the weighted sum of the inputs!
+This is obviously not groundbreaking and I knew this before technically but I couldn't intuit it.
+Now I can